What is Binomial Distribution?

 In a binomial distribution, the probability of getting a success must remain the same for the trials we are investigating.
 For example, when tossing a coin, the probability of flipping a coin is ½ or 0.5 for every trial we conduct, since there are only two possible outcomes.

-In some sampling techniques like sampling without replacement, the probability of success from each trial may vary from one trial to the other.
+In some sampling techniques, such as sampling without replacement, the probability of success from each trial may vary from one trial to the other.
 For example, assume that there are 50 boys in a population of 1,000 students.
 The probability of picking a boy from that population is 0.05.

 In the next trial, there will be 49 boys out of 999 students.
 The probability of picking a boy in the next trial is 0.049.
 It shows that in subsequent trials, the probability from one trial to the next will vary slightly from the prior trial.